Seasonal Affective Disorder

 P– Physical Activity

 The trick is to schedule an activity in each category the night before to alleviate anxiety, and to lessen depression with long-term use.
-Also, remember to make sure your actions are SMART.
-Meaning that they are Specific, Measurable, Attainable, Reliable and Time specific.
+Also, remember to make sure your actions are SMART: Specific, Measurable, Attainable, Reliable and Time specific.

 An example of using CAPES: